Hardware

 WAN Interface → Orange ISP (Bridge Mode)LAN Interface → Homelab NetworkWiFi Interface → Guest/IoT IsolationWarning

-Security Note: WiFi clients are firewalled from homelab services, except whitelisted ones like Jellyfin
+WiFi clients are firewalled from homelab services, except whitelisted ones like Jellyfin.

 Tip

-Geo-distributed Exit Nodes: Both VPS instances double as Tailscale exit nodes, allowing me to route traffic through EU (Hetzner) or US (Oracle) regions for geo-restricted content or better latency.
+Both VPS instances double as Tailscale exit nodes, so I can route traffic through EU (Hetzner) or US (Oracle) for geo-restricted content or lower latency to specific regions.

 pfSense

-The heart of my network - a fanless mini PC from AliExpress (~200€) running pfSense for 3+ years:
+A fanless mini PC from AliExpress (~200€) running pfSense for 3+ years: 👉 XCY X44 on AliExpress

-Tailscale Subnet Router Exposes the entire homelab to cloud VPS without installing Tailscale on every device.
-Perfect solution for CGNAT (Carrier-Grade NAT) bypass - when your ISP doesn’t give you a public IP address.
+Tailscale Subnet Router exposes the entire homelab to cloud VPS without installing Tailscale on every device.
+Also the solution to CGNAT — when your ISP doesn’t give you a public IP, this gets you in.
+Setup guide →

 | Feature | Implementation | Purpose |